 The level of AFP in the mother’s blood tends to be elevated when there is a pregnancy affected by a neural tube defect.
 About 90 percent of all pregnancies with open neural tube defects will be identified through AFP PLUS testing.

 Down syndrome is a common birth defect occurring in about one in every 700 babies.
 It is a disorder in which an extra chromosome (the number 21 chromosome) is present in the cells of the developing fetus from the time of conception.
 Down syndrome usually occurs unexpectedly, and about 98 percent of the time is not inherited.
 Although Down syndrome occurs more frequently as mothers get older, about 75 percent of babies with Down syndrome are born to women who are younger than 35.
-Down syndrome is always associated with mental retardation, often in the mild to moderate range.
+Down syndrome is always associated with moderate to severe developmental disability, often in the mild to moderate range.
 Children with Down syndrome have variable but predictable physical characteristics.
 About 50 percent have medical problems such as heart defects.
 Often surgery can correct these defects.
 The levels of AFP and estriol in the mother’s blood tend to be low while the levels of hCG and inhibin tend to be elevated in pregnancies affected by Down syndrome.
 Overall, approximately 80 percent of all pregnancies with Down syndrome will be identified through the AFP PLUS Quad Test.
 However, detection rates vary with maternal age, ranging from 70 percent in women under 35 to more than 90 percent in women 35 and older.

 Like Down syndrome, trisomy 18 is a birth defect caused by the presence of an extra chromosome.
 In this case, every cell has an extra number 18 chromosome.
 Trisomy 18 is much less common than Down syndrome - only one in every 8,000 babies will have it.
 However, like Down syndrome, it usually occurs unexpectedly and the likelihood increases as mothers get older.
 Trisomy 18 is a very severe birth defect.
 Only one in 10 babies with trisomy 18 will survive past one year of age.
 In the later months of pregnancy, complications such as fetal growth restriction and fetal death may occur.
-The levels of AFP, estriol, hCG and inhibin in the mother’s blood tend to be low in pregnancies affected with trisomy 18.
+The levels of AFP, estriol, hCG, and inhibin in the mother’s blood tend to be low in pregnancies affected with trisomy 18.
 Approximately 60 to 80 percent of all pregnancies with trisomy 18 will be identified through AFP PLUS testing.

 It depends on your particular result.
 In most cases, after counseling, an ultrasound study (sonogram) will be recommended.
 Depending on your AFP PLUS result and the results of a sonogram, an amniocentesis or further ultrasound examination may be recommended.